wodby/docs/1.0/docs/apps/deploy.md

 * With CI/CD you have build artifacts like docker images that you can download locally
 * With CI/CD you can rollback build (feature TBA)

-### Wodby CI

-!!! tip "Coming soon"
-    We plan to replace direct git integration with our built-in CI system

 ### Via third-party CI

 You can set up CI/CD workflow for your application by integrating Wodby with third-party CI tools.
 Build can be performed on any CI tools with Wodby CLI.